renoise/xrnx/docs/guide/preferences.md

 This allows you to create more complex documents.
 Have a look at the complete [Document API](https://github.com/renoise/definitions/blob/main/library/renoise/document.lua) for more info and details about what else you can load/store this way.

+> [!NOTE]
-> Note: This time we also included type annotations (like `---@class RandomizerToolPreferences`).
+> This time we also included type annotations (like `---@class RandomizerToolPreferences`).
 These can help you with development but they aren't strictly necessary.
 You can read more about how to use them at the [LuaLS website](https://luals.github.io/).